 The Teaching Excellence Framework provides a new picture of excellence in teaching and learning in UK higher education.
-The results and the underlying evidence will help students thinking about which university or college to apply for, and encourage teaching and learning excellence across the UK.
+The results and the underlying evidence will help students thinking about which university or University to apply for, and encourage teaching and learning excellence across the UK.

 The findings of the TEF Panel below are taken from the HEFCE website: